Clancy Newman

 Clancy Newman (born 1977) is an American cellist and composer.
 In 2001 he won first place in the International Naumburg Competition, and in 2004 he received an Avery Fisher Career Grant.

+Early life

 Newman was born in Albany NY in 1977, to Australian parents.
 At six he began taking cello lessons, and at 12 he received his first significant public recognition when he won a gold medal at the Dandenong Festival in Australia, open to ages twenty-four and under.
 Newman went on to attend the Columbia-Juilliard combined program, receiving a BA in English from Columbia and a Masters in Music from Juilliard.
 His teachers at Juilliard were Joel Krosnick and Harvey Shapiro.

 Solo work

 In 2001, Newman won first place in the International Naumburg Competition, and as a result he played a recital in Alice Tully Hall.
 The recital included the world premiere of Kenji Bunch's "Broken Music", which the Naumburg Foundation commissioned.
 In 2004, he was the recipient of an Avery Fisher Career Grant.
 His performance of his composition, "The Pizzicato Piece", was featured on A&E's "Breakfast With the Arts".

 Newman has performed as soloist in Australia, Asia, and Europe, as well as throughout the United States.
 He has soloed with such orchestras as the National Symphony, Jacksonville Symphony, Hartford Symphony, Richmond Symphony, Santa Fe Symphony, and North Carolina Symphony, in such halls as Alice Tully, Avery Fisher, Weill, Merkin, Jordan Hall, the Kennedy Center, the Kimmel Center, and Herbst Theatre.